FIRECATinBLACK/Spikecat/README.md

 3) Rename "mod" folder to "spikecat"
 4) Enable the Spikecat mod in RainWorld

-self reminder to actually put screenshots here to foolproof it until i make releases
+self reminder to actually put screenshots here to foolproof it until i make releases.
+Then this will be moved into [Playtesting](https://github.com/FIRECATinBLACK/Spikecat#playtesting)

 ## ABOUT SPIKE: